 The Student Advantage program partners with over 30 different retailers, travel agencies, rental companies, and entertainment providers to offer students special savings deals on common expenses.
 In fact, there are so many options to get discounts from different companies that you'll most likely find some kind of savings no matter what you need to buy.

-When it comes to travel, though, here are the Student Advantage Card travel discount partners:
+When it comes to travel, though, here are the Student Advantage Card travel discount partners.
+As of this writing, discounts include:

 - Choice Hotels: 15% off participating hotels